What are the Schengen Visa photo requirements?

 How can AXA help?

 In addition to your photographs, you will need proof you have valid travel and medical insurance for all Schengen Area countries, covering you for the duration of your stay.

 AXA’s Low Cost or Europe Travel insurance offers extended coverage wherever you travel in the Schengen area or in the wider EU region.
 It also provides the mandatory insurance certificate needed for a Schengen Visa.
-The countries covered include the Schengen Area and all European Union countries (the UK and Ireland included) + Liechtenstein, San Marino, Andorra, Monaco and Vatican City.
+The countries covered include the Schengen Area + San Marino, Andorra, Monaco and Vatican City and with Europa Travel also all European Union countries (the UK and Ireland included).

 Frequently asked questions (FAQs) about Schengen Visa photos